evermight/web-motors/mqtt/readme.md

 ```
 Add more usernames and passwords as needed.

-Then run this command to encrypt the passwords:
+Run this command to encrypt the passwords:

 ```
-mosquitto_passwd -U passwd
+mosquitto_passwd -U /etc/mosquitto/passwd
 ```

-Then provide the full path to your `passwd` file in your `mosquitto.conf`.
-For example
+If you change the location of your `passwd`, update the path in `mosquitto.conf`.
+For example:

 ```
 ... other lines in your mosquitto.conf ...